-Areas that tend to be open in character, highly visible, with intrinsic scenic qualities and a low capacity to absorb new development - e.g. Knocknarea, the Dartry Mountains, the Ox Mountains, Aughris Head, Mullaghmore Head etc.
+These are areas that tend to be open in character, highly visible, with intrinsic scenic qualities and a low capacity to absorb new development - e.g. Knocknarea, the Dartry Mountains, the Ox Mountains, Aughris Head, Mullaghmore Head etc.

 3.9.2.3 Visually Vulnerable Areas